 If you pay state unemployment taxes (SUTA), you may be eligible for a tax credit of up to 5.4%, making your FUTA tax rate 0.6%.
 State unemployment programs are sometimes called state unemployment insurance (SUI), and your payments may be referred to as contributions.

-Generally, you can claim the full credit if you paid all your SUTA taxes in full and on time, and your state is not a credit reduction state.
+Generally, you can apply the full credit if you paid all your SUTA taxes in full and on time, and your state is not a credit reduction state.

 Well, you’re probably wondering if you’re in one of those states, eh?
 As of 2022, there are no credit reduction states.
 However, the following states are at risk of credit reductions if outstanding loan amounts are not repaid: